Mawar2/TelloDronePython/README.md

 Instructions for the drone specifically is in mastery.py

---Be sure to check which
+Be sure to check on your devices local IP address and port #